mirceanton/mikrotik-terraform/README.md

 export AWS_SECRET_ACCESS_KEY="your_b2_application_key"
 ```

 Previously, I was using local state files with [SOPS](https://github.com/getsops/sops) encryption to manage sensitive data in the state.
-While this approach worked, I ultimately decided to migrate to remote state storage to simplify the workflow by removing the encryption/decryption step, and also to stop polluting my commit history with redundant `chore: terraform apply` commits.
+While this approach worked, I ultimately decided to migrate to remote state storage to simplify the workflow by removing the encryption/decryption step, and also to stop polluting my commit history with redundant `chore: tofu apply` commits.
 This may prove to be problematic if I end up cutting my own internet access during an `apply`... but he who lives by the sword, he also dies by it 🗿

 ## ⚠️ Limitations

 While this project aims to provide comprehensive automation for Mikrotik devices, there are some limitations:

-- Initial setup still requires manual configuration before Terraform can be applied
+- Initial setup still requires manual configuration before OpenTofu can be applied
 - Complex configurations sometimes require a multi-step approach rather than a single `apply`
 - The risk of cutting yourself off of the internet may be low... but it's never zero.
 Ask me how I know! 😉
-- Prepare to get close and intimate with `terraform state mv` if you plan to rename or move objects around.
+- Prepare to get close and intimate with `tofu state mv` if you plan to rename or move objects around.
 Very few things are stateless, so they can't be deleted and recreated generally.

 ## 🤝 Sharing & Risks